Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models: Conclusion

 \section{Conclusion}

-This paper motivates to evaluate the reasoning performance and consistency of VLMs.
-We create a \benchmark benchmark using a LLM-Human-in-the-Loop pipeline and identify the deficiencies in existing VLMs.
-To tackle these challenges, we introduce a two-stage training framework that consists of supervised fine-tuning and learning from LLMs feedback.
-Our method demonstrates promising improvement in VLMs' reasoning performance and consistency.
+We create \benchmark using an LLM-Human-in-the-Loop pipeline and identify the deficiencies in existing VLMs for reasoning performance and consistency.
+To tackle these challenges, we introduce a two-stage training framework consisting of supervised fine-tuning and learning from LLMs feedback.
+Our method demonstrates improvement in VLMs' reasoning performance and consistency.